public-activity/public_activity/README.md

           update: 'Someone has edited the article'
           destroy: 'Some user removed an article!'

-Place this in a file and reference it in a rail initializer.
+Place this in a file and reference it in a Rails initializer.

     PublicActivity::Activity.template = YAML.load_file("#{RAILS_ROOT}/config/pba.yml")